-This week’s launch on NFB.ca of Donald McWilliams’s film Eleven Moving Moments with Evelyn Lambart (2017), in celebration of International Women’s Day, affords us a fine opportunity to revisit the journey of this exceptional artist.
+The launch of Donald McWilliams’s film Eleven Moving Moments with Evelyn Lambart (2017) affords us a fine opportunity to revisit the journey of this exceptional artist.
 As the first woman animator in the country—and for nearly a quarter-century the only female animation filmmaker at the NFB—Evelyn Lambart enjoyed a prolific career marked by passion and invention.

 A difficult childhood

 At age six, Evelyn began to experience hearing loss.
 The condition quickly deteriorated, and within a few years she was nearly deaf.
 Her parents encouraged her to explore drawing and painting, pursuits that did not depend on her hearing.
 She developed a taste for and remarkable skill at both art forms, which would serve her well in later years.
 But her childhood was challenging: she did not have the benefit of a hearing aid, and her teachers failed to take her handicap into account.
 Evelyn was soon isolated from her classmates and felt excluded from society.
 In spite of these challenges, she vowed to never be left out, eventually find a job, never marry, and live life to the fullest.
 At the National Film Board, she would find her place in the sun.